kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 392 commits over about 25 days.
 Most of the lecture text lands in the first three days; after that the line count is almost flat while the commits keep coming.
-That flat-but-busy stretch is the point: most of the effort after the first draft is rewriting in place, not adding, and about a quarter of the commits are explicit review, audit, or sweep passes.
+In that stretch, most of the effort after the first draft is rewriting in place, not adding, and about a quarter of the commits are explicit review, audit, or sweep passes.
 The handful of enormous diffs are regenerated `js_of_ocaml` and Wasm bundles, not prose; the plotted count is